marcglasberg/async_redux/README.md

 `store.persistAndPausePersistor()` and `store.resumePersistor()`.
 This may be used together with the app lifecycle, to prevent a persistence process to start when the app is being shut down.

+When logging out of the app, you can call `store.deletePersistedState()` to ask the persistor to delete the state from disk.

 First, add an `AppLifecycleManager` to your widget tree:

 ```